nano-roni/socialsdk-android/README.md

-and copy the drawable-mdpi folder to your apps to. copy the assets folder to your app. go to your androidmanifest.xml and add those lines below the uses-sdk lines:
+and copy the drawable-mdpi folder to your apps to. copy the assets folder to your app. go to your androidmanifest.xml and add two lines of uses-permission (copy from my app manifest).

-"<uses-permission android:name="android.permission.INTERNET"></uses-permission>"
-"<uses-permission android:name="android.permission.ACCESS_NETWORK_STATE"></uses-permission>"

 copy the libs folder to your app.